Product User Segmentation: What Is It and How To Implement Segmentation in Your SaaS Product?

 Let’s roll!

-• User segmentation is a process of grouping customers by specific criteria such as low NPS score, web session duration, product usage segmentation, uncompleted goals in the user journey, etc.
+• Product user segmentation is the process of grouping customers by specific criteria such as low NPS score, web session duration, product usage segmentation, uncompleted goals in the user journey, etc.

 • Customer segmentation allows you to understand users on a deeper level and analyze their behavior more precisely to tailor marketing positioning and product experiences.